EkremDincel/Windows-Terminal/README.md

 # Windows-Terminal

-Windows terminal uygulaması için oluşturduğum json dosyam.
+My config for the Windows Terminal